Skip to main content

 The true power of neuroimaging emerges when it is integrated with other methodologies to build a comprehensive model of hormonal action.

 The investigation of indirect hormonal influences requires a more complex, multi-modal approach.
 This involves integrating neuroimaging data with data from other domains, such as endocrinology, immunology, and behavioral science.
-For example, a study might combine fMRI with measures of peripheral inflammatory markers to investigate how hormone replacement therapy affects in the context of age-related inflammation.
+For example, a study might combine fMRI with measures of peripheral inflammatory markers to investigate how hormone replacement therapy affects brain function in the context of age-related inflammation.

 Such a study might reveal that the therapy reduces systemic inflammation, and that this reduction is correlated with changes in functional connectivity between brain networks involved in cognition.
 In this case, the neuroimaging data serves as a crucial link in a causal chain that begins with a hormonal intervention and ends with a cognitive outcome, with inflammation as a key mediating factor.